emscripten-core/emsdk/README.md

 ### How do I check for updates to the Emscripten SDK?

-The command `emsdk update` will fetch package information for all new tools and SDK versions.
+`emsdk update` will fetch package information for all the new tools and SDK versions.
 After that, run `emsdk install <tool/sdk name>` to install a new version.
 The command `emsdk update-tags` obtains a list of all new tagged releases from GitHub without updating Emscripten SDK itself.